junxit/us-congress-bills-116/metadata.md

 - 2020-01-28 — Introduced in House
 - 2020-01-28 — Introduced in House
 - 2020-01-28 — Referred to the House Committee on Financial Services.
+- 2020-09-21 — Considered under suspension of the rules. (consideration: CR H4606-4607)
+- 2020-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5698.
+- 2020-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-21 — Mr. Sherman moved to suspend the rules and pass the bill.
+- 2020-09-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4606)
+- 2020-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.